What is Early Head Start?

 Who is eligible?

 • Families in Durham who are expecting or who have children who will be 2 or younger as of August 31, whose address is in Durham County.

-• Foster children and children from families receiving public assistance (TANF or SSI) regardless of income.
+• Foster children, children from families receiving public assistance (TANF or SSI), and homeless families, regardless of income.

 • Children with documented disabilities may be eligible regardless of income.

 • Families who meet income eligibility as determined by Federal Poverty Guidelines (as of 1/25/16).